-In the main contest so far Cambridge has won 56 matches; Oxford 40; and 4 matches have been tied.
+In Varsity Match history so far Cambridge has won 61 matches; Oxford 40; and 4 matches have been tied.
 Early ties resulted from the pre-1961 tradition of adding points up across races rather than scoring races won.
-(The famous 1970 tie in Dun Laoghaire happened because the sixth race, with Oxford leading 3-2 overall, was sailed in boisterous conditions.
-Some aggressive and rather unseamanlike sailing was initiated by Oxford at the 5-minute gun, only three boats finished the race, and Cambridge won on protests.
+High-points scoring was used until the 1970’s, with a ¼ point bonus for 1st place – hence the appearance of fractional scores in the results below.
+(The famous 1970 tie in Dun Laoghaire happened because boisterous conditions prevailed for the sixth race, with Oxford leading 3-2 overall.
+Oxford initiated some aggressive and rather un-seamanlike sailing at the 5-minute gun, only three boats finished the race, and Cambridge won on protests.
 In consultation with nervous Glen OD owners, the Royal St George YC Vice Commodore decided that the 7th race would not be sailed, so the match ended in a 3-all tie.)
-The numbering of the Ladies Match (in the ‘Place’ column) assumes that the match has taken place every year since the first match in 1958 – there are significant gaps in the records.
+The numbering of the Women’s Match (in the ‘Place’ column) assumes that the match has taken place every year since the first match in 1958 – there are significant gaps in the records.
 All the years listed below are calendar years.

 |2015||Cambridge||4-0||Oxford||4-3||Strangford Lough YC, N Ireland|